 Here is how you can propagate Boston fern by dividing:

 - Firstly, find a large, parent Boston fern plant, take it outside, and lay it on the paper.
-You can use a tarp or plastic-coated tablecloth as well to capture the mess.
+You can also use a tarp or plastic-coated tablecloth to capture the mess.

 - The second step is to remove the plant from its pot.

-- Once again, divide the plant root ball into quarters, and continue to keep splitting them as long as each has a crown of foliage with healthy root mass.
+- Once again, divide the plant root ball into quarters and keep splitting them if each has a crown of foliage with a healthy root mass.

 - Once done, re-pot the plants in separate pots or use a large container to place all of them.